Training for Researchers

 The University of Pittsburgh requires training in Research Integrity be completed by all faculty members as described by the Provost in her October 28, 2011 memo.
 There are two training programs that will fulfill this requirement:

 - The Research Integrity module located in University of Pittsburgh Internet-based Studies in Education and Research commonly referred to as ISER, or

 - The Responsible Conduct of Research course found at the Collaborative Institutional Training Institute website hosted at the University of Miami, known as CITI.
-The CITI Responsible Conduct in Research course is customized for the five disciplines listed below.
-Any of the five discipline-specific RCR courses will fulfill this requirement.

 Environmental Health & Safety Requirements